Dr. Greene`s Answer:

 If the condition does not go away with 4 weeks of treatment, then it was probably not ringworm in the first place.

-Many other skin conditions look similar enough to ringworm for the diagnosis to be commonly confused.
+Many other skin conditions look similar enough to ringworm (ringworm look-alikes) for the diagnosis to be commonly confused.

 Granuloma annulare is a common skin condition with raised, flesh-colored bumps that appear in a ring.
-It may occur on any part of the body (though most commonly on the sides or backs of the hands or feet).
+It may occur on any part of the body (though most commonly on the sides or backs of the hands or feet) and is most often localized to one area.
 The bumps may be red at the beginning, but this disappears as the ring forms.
 There is no itching or scaling.
 The rings vary in size from about 1/4 inch to 2 inches in diameter.

 No one knows for certain what causes granuloma annulare.
-It is not an infection.
+It is not an infection and is not contagious.
 I believe it is probably a slow hypersensitivity reaction that some individuals develop to different types of minor trauma.
-It may, however, be related somehow to diabetes.
-Most children with granuloma annulare are healthy and don’t go on to develop diabetes, but diabetes does occur more commonly in people who form these rings than in those who don’t.
+It may, however, be related somehow to diabetes and thyroid disease.
+Most children with granuloma annulare are healthy and don’t go on to develop diabetes or thyroid problems, but these do occur more commonly in people who form these rings than in those who don’t, especially if the rash is widespread.

 Granuloma annulare usually disappears spontaneously within several months of appearing (though it can take years).
 In almost half of cases the ring comes back for a while, usually at the original site.
 Sometimes localized lesions may respond to topical steroid ointments.
-Some physicians recommend treating this condition with steroid injections, or even stronger medications.
+When lesions are widespread, some physicians recommend treating this condition with steroid injections, freezing treatments (cryotherapy), UV light therapy or even stronger medications.
+All of these treatments may have side effects, so a thorough discussion with your doctor is needed before pursuing any form of treatment.
 Since the ring is usually not bothersome, and usually disappears on its own, I do not routinely recommend treatment.
 Often these rings will disappear following a small injection of sterile saline, so if treatment is chosen, I would consider this simple, safe method.

 Nummular eczema is another common skin condition that is often mistaken for ringworm.
-This is a coin-shaped patch of dry, scaly skin.
-Itching is variable.
+The word nummular comes from the Latin word “coin,” and this rash is named so because it is a coin-shaped patch of dry, scaly skin.
+Itching is variable, and some people also describe a burning-like sensation.
+Common triggers for development of nummular eczema include medications, dry or damaged skin, bug bites, , and contact with metals like nickel.
 Nummular eczema is aggravated by bathing, soaps, and irritants such as wool.
 Treatment involves limited bathing, generous use of alcohol-free moisturizers, and topical steroid creams.
 This can keep the patch under control, but it is not unusual for the condition to flare up again at the original site.

 Occasionally patches of nummular eczema disappear when someone is taking an antibiotic for some other reason.
 Bacteria can invade the skin in these dry, scaly areas.
 If a patch of nummular eczema is stubborn, try treating with an antibiotic ointment.